virtser/octopress/source/projects/index.markdown

 ##Source Code Highlighter

 This tool allows you to highlight your C#, VB, ASPX, HTML, XML, JavaScript code for publishing on a web site or in a blog.
 It doesn't use CSS styles in output, but pure HTML FONT (size, color and font attributes) tag.
-And thats for purpose.
+And that's for purpose.
 There are some sites that don't allow using custom CSS tags.

 ![image](/images/source-code-highlighter.png)